A Chinese Ghost Story (1987)

 A giant tongue sprouts a toothy mouth and tentacles!

 A tax collector (Leslie Cheung) travels to a rural town and ends up taking shelter in a creepy, deserted temple in the forest.
-Here he encounters a beautiful young woman (Joey Wang) and falls in love with her.
+Here he encounters a beautiful young woman (Joey Wong) and falls in love with her.
 A Taoist priest (Wu Ma), however, informs our hero that this woman is a ghost… and it is soon revealed that she is under the control of an evil Tree Demon.

 poster